andreterceiro/treemap/README.md

 ![Chat GPT answer](images/chatgpt-number-columns-treemap.png).

 So I can let the user to decide.
 Besides this user selection, we enforce the number of lines.
 We need to test a rules.
 Let's build the first rule:
-- We will have at minimun 1 columns;
+- We will have at minimum 1 columns;
-- We will have at maximun 4 columns.
+- We will have at maximum 4 columns.
 Why?
 Because think in 20 items.
 Is possible to build a treemap with 20 columns of 1 item, a little strange, right?
 How? adjusting the width of every column, respecting the height, that way the rectangle representing every item correspond proportionally to each value.
 We will try to make a draf under this message:

 ```
  _ _________
 |_|_________|

 ```

+But we simple can ignore this rule of maximun of columns.
+The solution still works.
+Obviously do not have sense in selecting 5 colums for 3 items.
+The maximum number of columns needs to be the number of items.

 I think you understood the general idea.
 So the user will can select the number of items, its values and the number of columns.
 The columns will vary beetween 1 and 4 and obvoiusly we can't allow that the number of columns to be great than the number of items.